Sencha, Gyokuro and Matcha Differences

 For high-grade sencha, harvesters pluck either the bud or the bud plus the youngest leaf.
 For good to average tea they pick the bud plus the top two leaves.
 For lower quality teas they pick the two top leaves, the lower leaf below them, plus parts of the twig.

-After the leaves are picked they are steamed immediately taken away for preparation.
+After the leaves are picked they are steamed immediately and prepared.
 Sencha is dried after steaming and, when dry enough, rolled into a variety of shapes until it is completely dry.

 Gyokuro